 By the time I arrived back at our digs, still full of life, it was clear what I needed to do.
-A recent blog of mine, “The Gift of the Truculent Teenager,” was quite popular and I hope useful.
+One of my articles, “The Gift of the Truculent Teenager,” was quite popular and I hope useful.
 But I’ve left the early years unattended.

 One great sadness in my life is the seeming lack of magic that can, when tended, illuminate people from the inside.
 These are the people who, when we meet them, give out a real sense that here is someone doing justice to a life.
 It manifests as joie de vivre, a spark, an excitement about all there is to explore.
 It’s the stuff that can make for a life of wonder and awe, connecting us to something greater than ourselves, yet at the same time allowing us to experience that we are an essential part of whatever it is.
 It gives us the courage to be daring and adventurous, to be truly ourselves.
 And the beauty is that we all have it… though for many, it has been long repressed and neglected.
 Yet there are moments when it makes itself known… and too often, we experience these moments as a threat to all we think we’ve constructed for ourselves.
 Perhaps it feels like an existential crisis.